France tries to salvage failed StopCovid tracing app as cases surge

 The committee believes “the StopCovid application should be ‘relaunched’ allowing, on one hand, to identify possible avenues for improving the application and on the other hand to help users better appreciate its usefulness in ‘real life.’
 The rebound of the epidemic is favorable to a campaign to promote this application.”

-Conservative senator Patrick Chaize went so far as to suggest that the government consider making the use of the StopCovid app mandatory, though there seems little support for such a step.
+Conservative senator Patrick Chaize went so far as to suggest the government consider making the use of the StopCovid app mandatory, though there seems little support for such a step.
 There were also whispers that the government could give users of the app testing priority, though some argued that would be illegal, possibly running afoul of Europe’s GDPR rules.

 That the government is sticking with the current architecture of its StopCovid app isn’t surprising.
 It likely has too much invested in the app, from development resources to the various support systems that determine steps people should take if they receive a notification.

-If it can’t get enough users, it will miss a chance, however small, to get enough data to see whether its technical approach works or not.
-Beyond the failure to slow transmission of the disease, that represents a missed opportunity to learn from any mistakes so the country will have an effective app in place for the next pandemic.
+If it can’t get enough users, it will miss a chance, however small, to gather enough data to see whether its technical approach works.
+Beyond the failure to slow transmission of the disease, this would be a missed opportunity to learn from any mistakes and ensure the country has an effective app in place for the next pandemic.